1974 smallpox epidemic in India: Local and international response

 Collaboration between national and international governments, non-governmental agencies, and the private sector was a critical factor in the success of the response to the epidemic in India.

 In 1973, the national smallpox eradication program entered an intensified phase.
 In January 1974, the Indian campaign’s funds were dwindling.
 Financial support was acquired when the WHO re-directed funds China rejected to the Indian smallpox program.
-The Swedish International Development Authority provided more aid ($14 million).
-The American Centre for Disease Control contributed trained administrators to help manage the increasing number of project staff and the complicated system of daily expenditures and infrastructure requirements.
+The Swedish International Development Cooperation Agency (SIDA) provided more aid ($14 million).
+The US Centers for Disease Control and Prevention (CDC) contributed trained administrators to help manage the increasing number of project staff and the complicated system of daily expenditures and infrastructure requirements.

 The efforts to tackle the epidemic included private-public partnerships.
 The Tata Group ran a steel plant in Bihar, responsible for spreading smallpox to other states.
 They provided medical workers, administrative support, and transportation and communications infrastructure.

 In June, the WHO's India smallpox staff, with the secretary of health and the director-general, created an emergency strategy for the nation: an increase in international epidemiologists, training of Indian junior medical officers, creation of central surveillance units, shifting resources from malaria projects to smallpox eradication, drastically increasing the number of containment teams, use of helicopters, vaccination checkpoints, and the acquisition of 375 vehicles and gasoline, finances for travelling healthcare workers, and funds for field equipment and supplies.

 The successful eradication of smallpox in India was an exceptional public health achievement.
-However, the methods employed were not without criticism.
-The WHO's Smallpox Eradication Programme (SEP) in India has been accused of violating people’s rights through forced vaccinations and quarantine policies.
+However, the WHO's Smallpox Eradication Programme (SEP) has been accused of violating individual civil rights through forced vaccinations and quarantine policies, particularly among Adivasi tribal groups.

 Ultimately, the response that led to smallpox eradication in India was a significant accomplishment for the scientific and humanitarian fields.
 Importantly, it also resulted in a strengthened healthcare system, trained healthcare workers, infrastructure for vaccine delivery, and an effective disease surveillance network.

+In 2008, William Foege, a former US CDC director, and Mahendra Dutta, a former Health Commissioner of New Delhi, recalled response efforts facing heightened scrutiny because of India's first successful nuclear bomb detonation in May 1974, as part of Operation Smiling Buddha.
+Foreign press argued that if India was incapable of eradicating smallpox, its government could not be trusted to responsibly develop nuclear weapons.